CodingCatDev/codingcat.dev/apps/codingcatdev/src/routes/(content-single)/course/intro-to-solid-js/+page.md

 weight: 1
 ---

+## What is Solid?

 SolidJS is a modern JavaScript library for building user interfaces.
+It was created by Ryan Carniato in 2018 and has gained a strong following in the open source JavaScript and web development community.
+SolidJS is based on the idea of reactive state, which means that components are only updated when their state changes.

+### What are the Benefits of Solid?

 It is designed to be efficient, flexible, and easy to use.
-SolidJS is based on the idea of reactive state, which means that components are only updated when their state changes.
-This makes SolidJS very performant, even for large applications.

-SolidJS is also very flexible.
-It supports a wide range of features, including custom hooks, server-side rendering, and Suspense.
-This makes SolidJS a great choice for building a wide variety of web applications.
+SolidJS's reactivity gives SolidJS an advantage when it comes to performance, even for large applications.
+With support for a wide range of features including custom hooks, SSR, and Suspense, SolidJS is a great choice for building a wide variety of web apps.

-SolidJS is easy to learn.
-It has a simple API that is similar to React.
-If you are already familiar with React, you will be able to pick up SolidJS quickly.
+The framework aims to have a simple API that is similar to React and easy to learn.
+If you are already familiar with React, you will be able to pick up SolidJS fairly quickly after learning a few quirks in their differences.

 In this course, you will learn everything you need to know to build user interfaces with SolidJS.
-You will learn about the basics of SolidJS, including its syntax, state management, and routing.
-You will also learn about more advanced topics, such as custom hooks, server-side rendering, and Suspense.

-By the end of this course, you will be able to build high-performance, flexible, and easy-to-use user interfaces with SolidJS.
+You will learn the basics of SolidJS's syntax and router along with more advanced topics, such as custom hooks, state management, SSR, and Suspense.
+By the end of this course, you will be able to build performant, flexible, and intuitive user interfaces with SolidJS.

 **What you will learn:**